-Relaxing morning before an afternoon drive further south the Mediterranean coast to Fethiye, rests on a broad Mediterranean bay boasting some of Turkey’s best beaches and yachting.
-Tonight we choose to stay either in the resort town of Oludeniz, famous for paragliding or harbour town of Fethiye.
+Relaxing morning before an afternoon drive further south the Mediterranean coast to Fethiye rests on a broad Mediterranean bay boasting some of Turkey’s best beaches and yachting.
+Tonight we choose to stay either in the resort town of Oludeniz, famous for paragliding, or harbor town of Fethiye.
 Overnight Fethiye or Oludeniz.
 (B)

 Oludeniz (Dead Sea), about 15km southeast of Fethiye, is not devoid of life like its biblical namesake.
 Rather, it’s a sheltered lagoon hidden from the open sea.
 The scene as you come down from the pine-clad hills is absolutely beautiful: in the distance open sea, in the foreground a long spit of sandy beach.

-Unfortunately the paradise that many past travellers fondly recall has all but been ruined by the tightly packed belt of hotels behind the beach.
-Oludeniz (the lagoon) and Belcekiz (the adjacent beach resort) used to be one of the highlights of independent travel in Turkey but the development of identical air-conditioned hotels, loud bars and overpriced restaurants has hardly bolstered its appeal.
-Many travellers may prefer to shoot straight through.
+Unfortunately, the paradise that many past travelers fondly recall has all but been ruined by the tightly packed belt of hotels behind the beach.
+Oludeniz (the lagoon) and Belcekiz (the adjacent beach resort) used to be one of the highlights of independent travel in Turkey but the development of identical air-conditioned hotels, loud bars, and overpriced restaurants has hardly bolstered its appeal.
+Many travelers may prefer to shoot straight through.
 Note that the name of the lagoon (Oludeniz) is becoming synonymous with the town and that asking for Belcekiz may draw a blank.

 The word fantastic will fall short in describing this tour.
-We promise a perfect day on board our fully equipped and comfortable vessels with all the services you or your family might need provided.
+We promise a perfect day onboard our fully equipped and comfortable vessels with all the services you or your family might need to be provided.
 This tour will make a climax in your holiday.
-There are a lot of activities on this boat trip for every taste and state of vintage we dont call it age anymore!
+There are a lot of activities on this boat trip for every taste and state of vintage we don’t call it age anymore!

-After pick-up from your accommodation and a drive to Fethiye harbour, when you embark our comfortable and spacious boats, our hospitable crew will take you for an enchanting ODYSSEY along the 12 Islands.
-On a myriad of bays and islands where navies and corsaires sought shelter from tempests all through mans nautical history, you will find yourself in the bosom of Mediterranean like no other boat trip can compare.
-Swim in the aquarium-clear crystalline waters, disembark and take strolls at various islands and bays, sunbathe and fall asleep in tune with mother natures most tranquil lullaby, and have BBQ lunch on board.
+After pick-up from your accommodation and a drive to Fethiye harbor, when you embark on our comfortable and spacious boats, our hospitable crew will take you for an enchanting ODYSSEY along with the 12 Islands.
+On a myriad of bays and islands where navies and corsaires sought shelter from tempests all through man’s nautical history, you will find yourself in the bosom of the Mediterranean like no other boat trip can compare.
+Swim in the aquarium-clear crystalline waters, disembark and take strolls at various islands and bays, sunbathe and fall asleep in tune with mother nature’s most tranquil lullaby, and have BBQ lunch on board.
 You will return with unforgettable memories.

-With more than enough legroom for our guests on our 65 foot single and double decker boats you will find comfort and peace.
-Clean toilets and shower facilities, bar, sun beds and shades, fishing tackle and snorkelling apparatus, jackets for non-swimmers and beginners for all ages provided on the boats.
+With more than enough legroom for our guests on our 65 foot single and double-decker boats, you will find comfort and peace.
+Clean toilets and shower facilities, bar, sunbeds and shades, fishing tackle and snorkeling apparatus, jackets for non-swimmers and beginners for all ages provided on the boats.

 Optional Dalyan River, Sultaniye Mud Baths, Caunos, Turtle Beach Tour

-We drive through pine and frankincense forests along a most spectacular scenery of Taurus chain of mountains on one side, the Mediterranean coast on the other.
+We drive through pine and frankincense forests along with the most spectacular scenery of the Taurus chain of mountains on one side, the Mediterranean coast on the other.

 A vast green area with unique properties Dalyan is a very popular small town not spoiled by buildings.
-The wonderful 7 kilometres sandy Iztuzu Beach, which is accessible by a 45 minutes boat trip, is one of the last nesting areas for the Caretta caretta, Sea Turtles.
-Between May and September, the female turtles come to the beach to lay their eggs, to keep check on them from time to time and finally to take their babies to the sea.
+The wonderful 7 kilometers sandy Iztuzu Beach, which is accessible by a 45 minutes boat trip, is one of the last nesting areas for the Caretta caretta, Sea Turtles.
+Between May and September, the female turtles come to the beach to lay their eggs, to keep a check on them from time to time, and finally to take their babies to the sea.

-A 15 minutes boat trip will take you to the sulphur bath which is a different experience for many people visiting the city.
-The mud containing sulphur and other elements is said to be good for skin conditions and makes you feel refreshed and revitalized.
-Also there is a small spa where you can just relax.
+A 15 minutes boat trip will take you to the sulfur bath which is a different experience for many people visiting the city.
+The mud containing sulfur and other elements is said to be good for skin conditions and makes you feel refreshed and revitalized.
+Also, there is a small spa where you can just relax.

 Caunos, the ancient city near modern Dalyan, was founded around the 9th century BC.
-Once it was a Mediterranean city port, but over the centuries the silt from the Dalyan River choked the harbour and today the town lies several kilometres from the sea.
+Once it was a Mediterranean city port, but over the centuries the silt from the Dalyan River choked the harbor, and today the town lies several kilometers from the sea.
 Caunos is famous for its rock-cut tombs.
 These were graves for the kings and important people of the city.
-Since the pagans of the area believed in resurrection, they put lots of food, money, jewellery and other valuable items in holes at the entrance of the tombs, but because of grave robbers nothing is now left today.
+Since the pagans of the area believed in resurrection, they put lots of food, money, jewelry, and other valuable items in holes at the entrance of the tombs, but because of grave robbers, nothing is now left today.